G-win300/node_cicd/README.md

 }
 ```
 ---
-#### our Jenkinsfile has a three pipeline phase
+#### Jenkinsfile has a three pipeline phase
-1. build our image with our application inside
+1. build an image with my application inside
-2. push our application to our dockerhub repo
+2. push the image to my dockerhub repo
-3. using our kubernetes configurations, it will execute every configuration in our deployment-service.yaml file which includes
+3. using my kubernetes configurations, it will execute every configuration in my deployment-service.yaml file which includes
-   * creating our deployment with 2 replicas
+   * creating a deployment with 2 replicas
-   * creating a internal service running on port 8887 (you any port you like)
+   * creating a internal service running on port 8887
-   * creating an external nodePort service running on port 32000 (use any port you like)
+   * creating an external nodePort service running on port 32000

 ---
-STEP: commit changes to file and push to github
+**STEP 5:** commit changes to file and push to github

-STEP: at our jenkins application, we created a pipeline project
+**STEP 6:** at my jenkins application, i created a pipeline project

-Under pipeline, input configuration like so
+Under pipeline, configurations was inputted like so
 ![jenkins-configuration](images/picture1.png)

 ![jenkins-configuration](images/picture2.png)

-STEP: we need to give jenkins our kubernetes configuration details.
+**STEP 7:** i need to give jenkins our kubernetes configuration details.
 this is to enable jenkins create our deployment.

 type command `ls -la && cd .kube`